-56 cards (37.4%) were unusable and did not contain data that can be used by the tabulators in the elections.
+21 cards (33.9%) were unusable and did not contain data that can be used by the tabulators in the elections.
 Such cards do not present an immediate security concern.
-53 cards (35.3%) contained apparently random ('junk') data and are readily detected through pre-election testing by poll workers, thus they could not have been used in the election.
-One card (0.7%) was unusable by the AV-OS.
+19 cards (30.7%) contained apparently random ('junk') data and are readily detected through pre-election testing by poll workers, thus they could not have been used in the election.
+2 cards (3.2%) were unusable by the AV-OS.
 Similar to 'junk' cards such cards are readily detected through pre-election testing by poll workers, however the contents are not random data.
 Such cards are retained for a follow up evaluation.